 The university prohibits vendors of entertainment or other services in any university facilities without prior written authorization by appropriate university officials.
-The university reserves the right to deny any forms of entertainment or service that is inconsistent with the mission and purpose of the institution.
+The university reserves the right to deny any forms of entertainment or service inconsistent with the institution's mission and purpose.

-Use of Internet and Computer Resources Computer Use Policy
+Use of Internet and Computer Resources

+Computer Use Policy